 Additionally, there are about 5,000 media and historical archive objects on display that were retrieved using digital reconstructions of state-level and other archival data.

 Also, nearly 1,000 photographs of wildflowers from the Korean Demilitarized Zone Botanic Garden’s history are made available online for the first time, along with an immersive 3D look at five endangered creatures.
-Thanks to Google, the Korean Demilitarized Zone has never been easier to explore.

 More about the DMZ